AlexKwangwoo/KwangShop_withMongoDB/README.md

+to start this
-to start npm run dev
+: npm run dev